DazEdword/observability-stack-prometheus-grafana-otel/README.md

 ## Option 2: Manual (Mage)

-Run every step only after successful completion of the previous one, in the order specified above.
+Run every step only after successful completion of the previous one, in the order specified below.

 ```sh